ta0kira/zeolite/README.md

     information does not take up stack space.
 This does not affect tracing for functions that are called from within the procedure.

+  - **`$TraceCreation$`**.
+(As of compiler version `0.6.0.0`.)
+Includes a trace of the value's creation when the given `@value` function is called.
+If multiple functions in a call stack use `$TraceCreation$`, only the trace from the bottom-most function will be included.

+    `$TraceCreation$` is useful when the context where the value was created is relevant when debugging crashes.
+The execution cost is minimal; however, it adds the *full text of the trace* to the value upon initialization.

 - **Expressions.** These can be used in place of language expressions.

   - **`$ExprLookup[`**_`MACRO_NAME`_**`]$`**.
 (As of compiler version